Best Things to do in Valencia in a 3-Day Itinerary

 Central Market of Valencia

-The Central Market began its construction at the beginning of the last century and had more than 8,000 square meters.
+The Central Market began its construction at the beginning of the last century with more than 8,000 square meters and 30 meters high.

-It is the largest center in Europe dedicated to fresh products.
+It is the largest market in Europe dedicated to fresh products.
 I left it for the last day, so I could buy some things and take them home.

 Lonja de la Seda

 The silk market of Valencia was built in the 15th century.
-It is of European civil Gothic origin, and it is a magnificent building, especially the Hall of the Columns.
+It is of European civil Gothic origin and a magnificent building, especially the Hall of the Columns.

 The whole set will have about 2000 square meters.
-It is located a few meters from the central market and in the historic center of the city.
+It is located a few meters from the central market and in the city’s historic center.

-In 1996 it was declared by UNESCO as a World Heritage Site.
+In 1996 it was declared by UNESCO a World Heritage Site.

-The fish market was a symbol of the city’s commercial power and prosperity.
+The silk market symbolized the city’s commercial power and prosperity.

 It is said that in the mid-fifteenth century, the Valencian mercantile prosperity had reached such a level that the General Council of the City considered insufficient the Market they had at that time.

-So they ordered to build the most beautiful, magnificent, and sumptuous market that was to be the honor of the city.
+So they ordered to build the most beautiful, magnificent, and sumptuous market to be the city’s honor.

-Also, visit the Museum of the Silk to know a little more about Valencian history.
+Also, visit the Museum of the Silk to learn more about Valencian history.

 Church of Saint Nicholas